DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - All settings for current output can be "restored to default factory" (other outputs aren't affected).
 BE CAREFUL - **Initialize** command from module's context menu (or Ctrl+I, or Command+I on Mac platforms) will reset the module entirely (full reset).

 - Six models (GUI theme variations) - like most Ohmer & OhmerPrems modules - are available (_Model_, from context menu, to select another one).
 Compliant with **Prefer dark panels if available** feature (from **View** menu - since VCV Rack 2 v2.4.0).
 Possible models are **Aluminium** (default if _Prefer dark panels if available_ global option is disabled), **Stage Repro**, **Absolute Night** (default if _Prefer dark panels if available_ global option is enabled), **Dark "Signature"**, **Fort Knox "Signature"**, and **Titanium "Signature"**.

+- **UNDER CONSIDERATION:** a lot of "shortcuts" - by mouse clicking on **input-related LED** or **output-related LED**: for input LED, left click over will select the relevant input (it becomes the current input, for further parameters edit), then bring the configuration page.
+For output LED, left click over will select the relevant output (it becomes the current output, for further parameters edit), then open the output base menu.
+On the same way, **right mouse click** will display... voltage scope for relevant input or output!